 Contributions from Nick Lewis, Enterprise Threats

-- Assessing Google Chrome extension flaws and security
+- Exploring Google Chrome Frame security